 Picture

 Shilang is perhaps the premier diving destination on Green Island.
-It also has a concrete bridge, and was the first place on Green Island to feature an underwater mailbox.
+It also has a concrete bridge and was the first place on Green Island to feature an underwater mailbox.

 Picture

-Levee and street behind.
+Levee and the street behind.

 Picture